 How to identify inactive subscribers?

-Go to your stats page, select the desired timeframe, sender address and use the "Sent" status filter.
+Go to your stats page, select the desired timeframe, sender address and use the "Delivered" status filter.
 The resulting list of recipients are those who did not open, click, bounce, or unsubscribe from your mailings.